brad-igercich/mids-207-summer-final-project-group-2/README.md

         *  Results
            *  The ensemble model reported marginally better accuracy than the hybrid model.
 Taking into account explainability, we will select the hybrid model as our best performing model overall.
   *  [Multi-class ROC Analysis](DATASCI207_FinalProject/Notebooks/6_Multi_class_ROC_Analysis_final.ipynb)
+      *  Prepare Data: Convert the multiclass labels into a binary format for analysis.
+      *  Compute ROC and AUC: Calculate ROC curves and AUC scores for each class using a One versus Rest strategy (OvR)
+      *  Compute both micro-averaged and macro-averaged AUC scores to evaluate overall model performance.
+      *  Plotting Curves: Plot the ROC curves for each class and the averaged ROC curves to visualize the model's performance.
+      *  Validate Results: Incorporate checks of the model outputs, calibration curves, and probability distributions to assess integrity of analysis.
+      *  SHAP Analysis: The hybrid model greatly improves the recall and F1 scores from our baseline model, bu5 we find that Meningioma is the class of tumor that the model confuses the most.
+We use Shapley Additive Explanations (SHAP) to visualize why this is happening.

 ### **Conclusions:**
 * The Baseline Model resulted in overfitting to the training data, with a 99% training accuracy and 88% testing accuracy.
 This model also resulted in lower Recall for 'No Tumor' and 'Meningioma' classes.